dust-tt/llama-ssp/README.md

 Using 65B versions, however, requires providing the weights yourself.
 Do so as explained below in "Use of custom model"

-The full model configs are defined as `model_params` in `llamassp.py` and can be completed/changed as required -- ensuiring that there is enough memory for the model to run.
+The full model configs are defined as `model_params` in `llamassp.py` and can be completed/changed as required -- make sure that there is enough memory for the model to run.
+Models run in parallel in all the GPUs available.

-Models run on the number of GPUs specified in `model_params`, e.g. `7B_8bit` runs on a single GPU, `30B` runs on 4 GPUs.
-For the 7B model, specific versions exist with `_4` and `_8` suffixes to run on 4 or 8 gpus, e.g. `7B_8` is the 7B model running on 8 gpus instead of one.
-This is needed to make it work as draft for the 65B model, also running on 8 gpus.

 If DRAFT_MODEL_NAME is not specified, the target model is run with regular sampling on a few examples, and model latency is measured.

 If DRAFT_MODEL_NAME is specified, speculative sampling latency is measured.
-#### Draft model choice
-Use the `7B` or `7B_8bit` as draft model.
-Specific case: to run with 65Bs as targets, use `7B_8` (using 8 gpus)

 #### Use of custom model
 To use a custom model, add it in `model_params`.
 You can provide a path to HF weights as `model_name`.
 Find weights on the internet, then convert them to HF weights following [these instructions](https://huggingface.co/docs/transformers/main/en/model_doc/llama).